postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 $ newman run mycollection.json -d data.json
 ```

-The CSV file for the above set of variables would look like:
+Here's an example of the CSV file for the above set of variables:

 ```
 url, user_id, id, token_id